eajitesh/ReactJS-Quiz/README.md

 			marks: 3
 		},
 		{
 			no: "2",
-			qtext:"Who is Prime Minister of India?",
+			qtext:"Who is the Prime Minister of India?", options:[
-			options:[
 				{text:"Sonia Gandhi"},
 				{text:"Narendra Modi"},